petrogko/KohanaTest/README.md

 # KohanaTest

-Part 1 and Part 2 is completed.
+Part 1, Part 2 and some of Part 3 is completed.